origosys/superkube/README.md

 STATUS: SuperKube is currently under development, source code and binaries will be available here.
 To get a sense of the basic ideas, we have hacked together a simple technology preview that runs in a web browser.
 Check it out at [https://superkube.net](https://superkube.net).

 ## Credits
-Thanks to [https://root.vc](https://root.vc) - we shamelessly copied the code from their website for the technology preview.
+Thanks to [https://root.vc](https://root.vc) - we shamelessly copied the look and feel from their website for the technology preview.